 (iii) to provide a collegiate forum for Heads of Law Schools;

-(iv) to consider and advise relevant bodies on the structure, development and resourcing of legal education;
+(iv) to consider and advise relevant bodies of the structure, development and resourcing of legal education and research;

-(v) to disseminate information and good practice concerning legal education;
+(v) to disseminate relevant information and good practice;

 (vi) to assist in the promotion of good leadership in Law Schools;